Yaltopia/.github/profile/README.md

 WELCOME 👋

-We are Yaltopia (partners with Addis Tec) who aim to deliver reliable and intuitive software.
+We are Yaltopia who aim to deliver reliable and intuitive software.

 Want to know more about US?
-[Check out our portfolio.](https://yaltopia.github.io/Yaltopia/)
+[Check out our portfolio.](https://tech.yaltopia.com)

 <br>